Beariddle/monkeyscript/README.md

 # Userscripts
 #### [SteamNV](https://github.com/Beariddle/monkeyscript/blob/main/steamnv.user.js):
 Steam NSFW Verification.
-A userscript to automate the verification of the Steam age verification, and/or comply with the NSFW warning subpage, for the Steam store and Community Hub.
+A userscript to automate the verification of the Steam age verification, and/or comply with the NSFW warning subpage, for the Steam store and Community Hub. **_Useful for when you automatically clear cookies upon browser exit._**

 _These warnings are given when a game, or software, contains tags and content that either are not appropriate for all ages to view or inappropriate to be viewed at a workplace.
 Such reasons could be due to e.g. frequent violence, gore, excessive use foul language or (general) mature content._